-Chairman

-Non-Independent Non-Executive Director

-Malaysian | 35 years of age | Female

-YAM Tunku Tun Aminah Binti Sultan Ibrahim Ismail was appointed to the Board as Chairman on 4 October 2017.
+36 years of age • Malaysian • Female Chairman Non-Independent Non-Executive Director YAM Tunku Tun Aminah Binti Sultan Ibrahim Ismail was appointed to the Board as Chairman on 4 October 2017.

 Her Highness graduated from the prestigious La Salle School of Arts in Singapore.
-Her Highness is the Chairman of REDtone Digital Berhad (formerly known as REDtone International Berhad).
-Her Highness has considerable experience in heading private organisations across a broad range of industries and is a director on the board of several other private companies, including Berjaya Waterfront Sdn Bhd, REDtone Networks Sdn Bhd, Jauhari Maksima Sdn Bhd and Ibzi Holdings Sdn Bhd.
+Her Highness is the Chairman of REDtone Digital Berhad.
+Her Highness has considerable experience in heading private organisations across a broad range of industries and is a director on the board of several other private companies, including Berjaya Waterfront Sdn Bhd, Jauhari Maksima Sdn Bhd and Ibzi Holdings Sdn Bhd.
 Her Highness also holds the Kentucky Fried Chicken franchise in Stulang Laut, Johor Bahru.

-Her Highness is the current president of the Johor Darul Ta'zim Football Club (also known as JDT), a football club based in Johor Bahru.
+Presently, Her Highness is the Chairman of Berjaya Capital Berhad, Berjaya Hartanah Berhad and Bukit Kiara Resort Berhad and a Non-Executive Director of Berjaya Corporation Berhad.
+Her Highness is also the current president of the Johor Darul Ta'zim Football Club (also known as JDT), a football club based in Johor Bahru.